amartinrmit/pypadf/demo/README.md

+# Demos

+There 3 demonstrations included:

+1) All-in-One Demonstration (hextest.py).
+This demo computes diffraction patterns from a hexagon to produce the results in Martin et al. J. Appl.
+Cryst.
+(2024).
+57, 877–884 (https://doi.org/10.1107/S1600576724002796)

+2) padf_all_analysis.ipynb (in the main folder).
+This repeats the hexagon analysis in a jupyter notebook using the diffraction patterns produced by hextest.py.
+See instructions in the notebook.

+3) Direct calculation of a PADF from an atomic model (modelpadf_test.py).

-# All-In-One Demonstration
+# All-In-One Demonstration (hextest.py)

 Run the `hextest.py` script to run through all steps of the PADF calculation.

     python hextest.py

-This will automattically make an output directory to save various simulated quantaties during the PADF calculation.
+This will automatically make an output directory to save various simulated quantaties during the PADF calculation.
 If the `hextest.py` script runs with no errors, then everything should be installed correctly.
+It takes about 12-15 minutes on a standard laptop.

 To run scripts individually, edit the `hextest.py` script and set the following parameters: